nus-cs2030s/2324-s2/docs/16-lsp.md

 ## Preventing Inheritance and Method Overriding

-Sometimes, it is useful for a developer to explicitly prevent a class to be inherited.
+Sometimes, it is useful for a developer to explicitly prevent a class from being inherited.
 Not allowing inheritance would make it much easier to argue for the correctness of programs, something that is important when it comes to writing secure programs.
-Both the two java classes you have seen, `java.lang.Math` and `java.lang.String`, cannot be inherited from.
+The two Java classes you have seen, `java.lang.Math` and `java.lang.String`, cannot be inherited from.
 In Java, we use the keyword `final` when declaring a class to tell Java that we ban this class from being inherited.

 ```Java
 final class Circle {